Marino Franchitti: Racing career

 In 2013, Franchitti was hired by Level 5 Motorsports to drive an HPD ARX-03b for the 2013 12 Hours of Sebring.
-Franchitti won the P2 class with Scott Tucker and Ryan Briscoe and came 6th overall.
+Franchitti won the P2 class with Scott Tucker and Ryan Briscoe and came sixth overall.
 Later, Level 5 signed on Franchitti for a full-season effort in P2.

 Media career

 Franchitti portrayed racer Eugenio Castellotti in the 2023 film Ferrari.

 Personal life

 Franchitti is the son of Marina and George Franchitti, both born in Scotland.
 He is of Italian heritage, from the town of Cassino in Southern Italy.

-Marino is married to Holly Mason, second daughter of Pink Floyd drummer Nick Mason and a racer of historic cars herself.In June 2017, one month before the Silverstone Classic car festival, Marino and Holly were involved in a car crash when her pink Austin A35 car flipped twice a corner of the British Grand Prix track a racing circuit during a practice drive.
-Holly was pulled out of the wreckage and was unscathed while Marino sustained minor injuries.
+Franchitti is married to Holly Mason, the second daughter of Pink Floyd drummer Nick Mason and a racer of historic cars herself.
+In June 2017, one month before the Silverstone Classic car festival, Marino and Holly were involved in a car crash when her pink Austin A35 car flipped twice a corner of the British Grand Prix track, a racing circuit during a practice drive.
+Holly was pulled out of the wreckage and was unscathed, while Marino sustained minor injuries.

 Marino and Dario Franchitti are also cousins of fellow Scottish racing driver Paul di Resta, and are friends off the track with Allan McNish.